 You have been registered to take ALTA’s Spoken Language Evaluation.
-This evaluation, which is conducted live or through our automatic system (IVR) over the telephone, tests your speaking ability in a given language.
-For the live test, you will be connected with an evaluator who is a native speaker of the language being tested, and the test will last between 15 and 25 minutes depending on your skill level.
+This evaluation, which is conducted live or through our automatic system (IVR) over the telephone, assesses your speaking ability in a given language.
+For the live test, you will be connected with an evaluator who is a native speaker of the language being tested.
+The test will last between 15 and 25 minutes depending on your skill level.
 For the IVR test, the questions are pre-recorded and will be prompted automatically.
 The IVR test is a little longer due to practice questions that are asked to help you to get used to the system.

 At the time of the scheduled test with a live evaluator, you will call the phone number and will enter the access code or pin provided by your organization to be connected with the evaluator.
 Note that the access code is valid for 15 minutes (5 minutes before the time of the test and 10 minutes after).
 If you fail to call by this fifteen-minute time period, you will be reported as no show to the organization that requested you to be tested.

 We recommend you to be in a quiet place and have a very good phone connection so you can perform at your best.

-Before the test begins, the evaluator will ask you:
+Before the test begins, you will be asked:

-Additionally, one other identity question may be asked.
-The evaluator will then proceed with the test questions, which will be about a variety of general topics (for example: routine actions, stating a preference, describing past or future situations, discussing a course of action, or defending one’s opinion) and topics more specific to your job depending on the test that you have been requested to take.
+The test questions will be about a variety of general topics (for example: routine actions, stating a preference, describing past or future situations, discussing a course of action, or defending one’s opinion) and topics more specific to your job depending on the test that you have been requested to take.
 The test allows you to provide numerous samples of your speaking ability in the target language.

 Sample answer: My shoes are light brown boots.
 I think they’re leather.
 They’re a few years old and very comfortable.